APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-violence.md

 	- Police did not intervene or told them to leave

 - Oct 27th, [Hundreds of UCLA students participate in march, walkout for Palestine](https://dailybruin.com/2023/10/26/hundreds-of-ucla-students-participate-in-march-walkout-for-palestine)

+	- They requested comment and heard back in the form of an email.

 	- "Several speakers brought attention to recent allegations of attacks against pro-Palestinian students on campus.